Love jihad conspiracy theory: Early origins and beginnings

 Similar controversies over inter religious marriage were relatively common in India from the 1920s until independence in 1947, when allegations of forced marriage were typically called "abductions".
 They were more common in religiously diverse areas, including campaigns against both Muslims and Christians, and were tied to fears over religious demographics and political power in the newly emerging Indian nation.
 Fears of women converting was also a catalyst of the violence against women that occurred during that period.

+The Indian Express identified a case in Karnataka as the first time a public allegation of "love jihad" was used to attempt to unwind a love marriage.
+In August 2009, an 18-year-old Hindu woman eloped and married a Muslim man after her father had refused permission for the union.
+Her father, unsuccessful in retrieving her on his own, induced the Karnataka High Court to order a police investigation into a supposed jihad, and the woman was ordered to return to her parents for the duration of the proceedings.
+By November of the same year, the police filed an interim report concluding that the marriage was consensual; the woman returned to her husband afterward.

-However, allegations of Love Jihad first rose to national awareness in September 2009.
+Love jihad allegations rose to national awareness in September 2009, when the Kerala High Court directed police to investigate two claims of college-age women being forced to convert to Islam for their husbands.